eXitHere/DATA_COMMUNICATIONS_Final_Project/README.md

 ## For python project

 -   "! do not push venv to github" because this project coworking 3 OS -> Linux, Windows, Mac.
 In different os venv doesn't work.
 Please create on your PC. `virtualenv venv` (make sure you in root of python project)
--   before push use `pip freeze > requirements.txt` for create requirements.txt (don't forget active vene)
+-   before push use `pip freeze > requirements.txt` for create requirements.txt (don't forget active venv)

 ## Member